 - About 80 percent of what happens in my novels are things that I have either experienced in my personal life or in my work life.
 But a Danish sniper agent trained by the Mossad and coming out of a weapon trading family - of course that’s where imagination steps in.
 But the set up is actually plausible, it could happen.

-Your novels have among other things the Danish Defence Intelligence Service at the centre of events.
+The Danish Defence Intelligence Service is at the centre of events.
 Why?

 What do you work with particularly language-wise?